romeorizzi/TALight/README.md

 ```bash
 rtal -s wss://talight.tk/tutorial connect -e -aobj=max_product sum free_sum -- python ~/TAlight/example_problems/tutorial/sum/bots/python/sum_mysimplebot.py
 ```
-<strong>This is because only `.exe` files can be executed on Windows, scripts can not even if their first line is the correct she-bang.
+<strong>This is because only `.exe` files can be executed on Windows, scripts can not (even if their first line is the correct she-bang).

 Of course, you can also use this second and longer form of the command also on Linux and Mac, but then it must be the case that the version of python set as default in your current environment is the correct one to run the bot.
 </strong>